hdtodd/rtl_watch/README.md

 ## Known Issues

-On occasion, pressing the STOP button in `rtl_watch`results in a hung application (at least on Mac OSX), requiring a forced-quit.
+On occasion, pressing the Quit button in `rtl_watch`results in a hung application (at least on Mac OSX), requiring a forced-quit.
 This appears to be related to the Python GIL issue and may disappear in future Python releases or on other systems.

 ## Related Tools
 These related `rtl_433` tools might also be helpful: